Chicago Lyft Accident Lawyers

 Rosenfeld Injury Lawyers LLC has represented people seriously injured in auto accidents involving rideshare services companies as big and powerful as Lyft and Uber.
-We realize the steps businesses like this take to marginalize the stories and injuries of victims.
-We step up when this happens.
-We make sure that they get their day in court.
-You can too if you call our law offices.
+We realize the steps ridesharing businesses take to marginalize the stories and injuries of victims.
+We use the law to ensure that our clients get their day in court to speak the truth.

 After a free case consultation, we can discuss the steps you need to receive financial compensation to recover your damages like hospital bills, lost wages, pain, mental anguish, and suffering.
 Act quickly, Illinois puts a strict two-year limit on most actions on how long you have the file a compensation case.

 Contact our law firm today at (888) 424-5757 (toll-free phone number) or through the contact form to schedule a free consultation.
 Our personal injury attorneys follow social distancing guidelines to prevent the spread of Covid-19 (coronavirus).